-responses in the three tone-detection conditions differed owing to item value or the list in which it appeared, or whether the effect of value on tone accuracy changed across lists.
-(Such an analysis was not possible in Experiment 1 because of the low digit-detection performance, in terms of both response rates and response accuracy.)
+Two HLM analyses were also conducted to determine whether tone detection accuracy and the time (in seconds) that it took participants to make their tone-related responses in the three tone conditions differed owing to item value, the list in which it appeared, and/or whether the effect of value on tone accuracy changed across lists.
+(Such an analysis was not possible in Experiment 1 owing to the low digit detection performance, in terms of both response rates and response accuracy.)

-The tested models and their estimated regression coefficients are provided in Table S3 in the Supplemental Material.
-Although there were no evident effects of value or list on tone-response accuracy, there was a significant effect of list on reaction time: Participants made their tone responses significantly faster with continued task experience ($\beta{20} = -0.02$, p = .001; see Table S3).
-There was also a small but significant List × Value interaction with respect to reaction time; item value became slightly more predictive of reaction time across lists ($\beta{30} = 0.003$, p = .001), with participants responding slightly more slowly when concurrently studying a high-value item than a low-value item.
-In general, however, item value was not predictive of reaction time ($\beta{10} = 0.002$, p > .250).
+The tested models and their estimated regression coefficients are provided in Table S3 in the Supplemental Materials.
+Although there were no evident effects of value or list on tone response accuracy (see Table S3), there was a significant effect of list on reaction time, such that participants came to make their tone responses significantly faster with continued task experience ($\beta{20} = -0.02$, p = .001; see Table S3).
+There was also a small, but significant list × value interaction with respect to reaction time, such that value became slightly more predictive of reaction time across lists ($\beta{30} = 0.003$, p = .001), with participants responding slightly more slowly when concurrently studying a high-value item.
+In general, however, item value was not predictive of reaction time ($\beta{10} = 0.002$, p > .25).

-The results of these analyses indicate that participants were not only engaged with the tone-detection tasks, as evidenced by their overall response accuracy, but also that participants did not strategically neglect the tone task when presented with more valuable materials.
+The results of these analyses indicate that participants were not only engaged with the tone detection tasks, as evidenced by their overall response accuracy, but also that participants did not strategically neglect the tone task when presented with more valuable materials.
 Rather, participants were engaged throughout study with the concurrent tone task and consistently so across items, regardless of their values.